tiagosaurus/web-programming-project/README.md

 ##### - [Elise Symmes](/team/eliseSymmes.md)

 ### Overview:
-Travel Guide  - Travel Guide - provide users with the ability to select a country/area and provide information with what is going on in specified area.
+Travel Guide - provide users with the ability to select a country/area and provide information with what is going on in specified area.

 ### Integrative Experience:
 Encourages people to travel and learn more about other cultures/countries.